 Step 5.
 Take the pan off the heat.
 Toss through the finely sliced eshallots, spring onions and toasted rice.

 Step 6.
 Serve with a slice of cabbage and an assortment of fresh fragrant herbs and rice.

-- Vegans, if you can't find vegan fish sauce substitute for soy sauce.
+Vegans, if you can't find a vegan fish sauce substitute for soy sauce.